mircomiglietta/pdsnd_github/README.md

 counts of each user type
 counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago)

 ### Files used
+To answer these questions using Python, you will need to write a Python script.
+To help guide your work in this project, a template with helper code and comments is provided in a bikeshare.py file, and you will do your scripting in there also.
+You will need the three city dataset files too:

+chicago.csv
+new_york_city.csv
+washington.csv